joshlesicar/doris_fine_scale/2_data_processing_read_mapping_and_variant_calling.md

 echo "Processing sample: $base"

 #One library per sample, use sample name as a base for all 5 fields
-#aviti sequencing used, but compatible with illumina-style reads
+#avidity sequencing used, but compatible with illumina-style reads
 java -jar $PICARD_DIR AddOrReplaceReadGroups \
 	I="$sample" \
 	O="$OUT" \